 Workers at a Denby plastics firm have been praised by David Cameron for their work in helping the company to expand.

-During a visit to HL Plastics on Denby Hall Business Park on Friday, May 9 the Prime Minister was introduced to company bosses and held a Q&A session for around 75 staff in one of the firm’s warehouses.
+During a visit to HL Plastics on Denby Hall Business Park last Friday (May 9) the Prime Minister was introduced to company bosses and held a Q&A session for around 75 staff in one of the firm’s warehouses.

 In March, the News told how the firm was investing £1 million in new machinery to help keep up with demand for its products.

 Revenues at the firm, which produces parts for windows, doors, conservatories, fencing, decking and piling stood at £48 million in 2013, up from £31 million in 2011, an increase of 55 percent.